Office Retail & eCommerce Platform Improved CSAT by 20%+ in 3 Months Across Geographies

 Bottom Line

-They needed a structured workforce transformation focused on chat channel quality, agent retention, and demand-aligned scalability — alongside a dual-site delivery model capable of providing operational resilience and supporting the long-term growth of their eCommerce service operations.
+They needed a structured workforce transformation focused on chat channel quality, agent retention, and demand-aligned scalability — alongside a dual-site delivery model that provides operational resilience and supports the long-term growth of their eCommerce operations.

 The Solution: Workforce Precision Meets Structured Channel Excellence